opendocsg/opendoc-sensor-data-exchange/FAQs/General.md

 For more information about **APEX**, refer to this [link](https://www.developer.gov.sg/technologies/data-and-apis/apex).

-**SDX**, a messaging exchange platform which enables government agencies to share real-time information.
+**SDX**, a messaging exchange platform enables government agencies to share real-time information.

 It uses pub-sub model which allows clients to publish and subscribe to a channel and receives messages as they become available.
 A one to many distribution process.